naim-panjwani/LocusFocus/docs/source/current_versions.rst

 - v1.4.4 alpha (Nov.
 16, 2020)
    - Fixed rsid mapping bug
    - Fixed bug when matching the top SNP with secondary datasets
+- v1.4.5 alpha (Feb.
+04, 2020)
+   - Fixed issue where the SS window did not follow the user-specified lead SNP
+   - Added a function to clean up uploaded dataset of common file input reading issues

 ******************